Aries-iai/CL-GSO/README.md

 # CL-GSO
-The official implementation for "Breaking the Ceiling: Exploring the Potential of Jailbreak Attacks through Expanding Strategy Space" (ACL2025, Findings)
+The official implementation for "Breaking the Ceiling: Exploring the Potential of Jailbreak Attacks through Expanding Strategy Space" (ACL2025)

 ## Steps for Setup and Execution